-The A&E Network, in conjunction with British television, has apparently hit the jackpot with the Horatio Hornblower continuing series, or we wouldn’t be seeing the series continuing to this, it’s seventh and eighth films.
+The A&E Network, in conjunction with British television, has apparently hit the jackpot with the Horatio Hornblower continuing series, or we wouldn’t be seeing the series continuing to this, its seventh and eighth films.

 The war is over and an uneasy peace has been declared between France and England.
 After about a year on half-pay, the officers are suffering and the enlisted men have been furloughed.
-Horatio (Ioan Gruffudd) has been renting a room from a woman who’s daughter Maria (Julia Sawalha) has a crush on the young officer.
+Horatio (Ioan Gruffudd) has been renting a room from a woman whose daughter Maria (Julia Sawalha) has a crush on the young officer.
 A chance encounter with his old friend, Lieutenant Bush (Paul McGann) brings them to a naval officer’s club where Horatio plays cards to earn extra money.
-Admiral Pellew (Robert Lindsay) frequents the place, and that evening the encounter Captain Hammond (Ian McElhinney) and his nephew, John (Christian Coulson), who admires Horatio due to his famous exploits.
+Admiral Pellew (Robert Lindsay) frequents the place, and that evening they encounter Captain Hammond (Ian McElhinney) and his nephew, John (Christian Coulson), who admires Horatio due to his famous exploits.

 The next day Pellew bestows upon Horatio a return to the rank of Commander and he is made Captain of the Hotspur.
 His mission is in two days to take a displaced French officer and ally to rendezvous with someone on a ship sailing from Brest.